 Any weakness, stiffness or tightness in the foot and calf can lead to a whole range of foot problems which can cause pain not only in the foot, but also the knee, hips and back.

 Here you will find a whole range of foot and ankle exercises to choose from, depending on what you are trying to achieve.
-You can also read my top tips on exercising, to get the best results.
-Choose from:
+You will also find loads of great tips on how to get the best results from foot and ankle exercises.

 Strengthening the ankle and foot is helpful with virtually every cause of foot pain.
 Whether it is following an injury such as an ankle sprain or with a longer term foot problem, strengthening ankle exercises can make a big difference.